DevEmperxr/KDPTools/readme.md

 - **Responsive Design**: Consistent experience across various devices.
 - **Export Options**: Export puzzles in PDF format.

+## Live App

+- If you want to use this app, visit [https://toolkdp-81dc1.web.app/].
+KDPTools is deployed and hosted on Firebase.

 # Technologies Used

 - React.js